 Though imperfect, “Everything Now” is not a terrible album, and the negative reviews found on Pitchfork, Consequence of Sound, and SPIN are exaggerated.
 As a concept album which aims to criticize the excessive consumerism and craving for immediate gratification which plagues the 21st century, “Everything Now” is overwhelmingly successful.
 Whether it be Win Butler’s sarcastic lyrics hidden behind a joyous piano melody on the title track, or the heart wrenching themes of suicide broached in “Creature Comfort” and “Good God Damn,” “Everything Now“ achieves consistency and precision in its its social critique.

 Despite its thematic successes, “Everything Now” does falter in terms of song quality, particularly when compared to the rest of Arcade Fire’s discography.
 The middle of the album, from “Peter Pan” through the second rendition of “Infinite Content,” is conspicuously lacking in the lyrical prose and instrumental complexity that fans have come to expect from a band rooted in grand gestures and sweeping statements.
-“Chemistry” fails to achieve the desired synthesis of rock and reggae, which results in a disjointed and irritating sound and may be the toughest of the Arcade Fire songs to bear in its history.
+“Chemistry” fails to achieve the desired synthesis of rock and reggae, which results in a disjointed and irritating sound.
 The aforementioned pair of “Infinite Content” tracks underscore the critique of consumerism through the refrain “Infinite Content/Infinite Content/We’re infinitely content,” but they simply aren’t enjoyable to hear.
 The first rendition manifests in a screeching punk sound with an unimpressive guitar-riff while the second meanders along without any reward, unsuccessfully trying to channel the country genre.

 Though the middle portion of Everything Now is heartbreakingly disappointing, the opening and closing tracks nearly make up for it.
 The title track represents a successful manifestation of the grandeur that Arcade Fire so fervently seeks.
 The star of this disco-esque song is the pan-flute heard in the last quarter of the track; a surprising inclusion which demonstrates the aforementioned instrumental complexity for which Arcade Fire is renowned.